 E-mail mailing lists can be useful in keeping your contacts up to date on what’s happening with your project.
 You can insert images, text and links that can help promote your project.

 But use with care!
 An e-mail inbox is a personal space used for communicating with people you are close to.
 Your contacts will put up with some promotion, but don't overdo it.

 Billing, Payment, Accounting, and Taxes

-If funding succeeds for a project in euro, we will need your bank account information (a form will appear on your project page as soon as you reach 100% of funding).
-We will also need identification documents relating to the bank account owner.
+If funding succeeds for a project in euro, we need your bank account information and identification documents requested in your project administration page.
 Those identification documents depend on the quality of the owner of the bank account:

 - for an individual: identity document

 - for a non profit organisation: proof of registration and copy of the identity document of the legal representative

 As soon as funding succeeds and we have all required documents, we will proceed with the transfer of funds.
 Timing to receive funds depends on wether or not you activated Paypal payment system:

 - If you did not activate Paypal payment system, you shall receive amounts within 72h after notification of transfer, by bank transfer.